clj-kondo/clj-kondo/doc/ai/adr/0003-backward-arg-type-inference.md

    Narrowed usages need no separate skip, narrowing only happens in branches.
-   If spine narrowing ever exists (assert, :pre, guard clauses that throw), a narrowed spine usage should constrain: the guard enforces the type at runtime, so it is the contract, and :pre could even seed inference directly.
+   If spine narrowing ever exists (assert, :pre, guard clauses that throw), a narrowed spine usage should constrain: the guard enforces the type at runtime, so it is the contract, and :pre could even feed inference directly.
 Reachability is a single `:branch-count` int on the ctx, bumped on entering conditionally evaluated code.
 Each fn entry adds its params to the `:param-infers` map with the count at that point as their mark, and a